brunston/bread/index.md

 4. Uncover and continue to bake an additional 20-30 minutes until nicely browned.
 5. Set to cool on a wire rack.
 Don't cut into the bread until it's cooled (at least a half hour)!

+### Acknowledgements

-<sup><sub>This recipe was adapted from Sam Sifton's no-knead bread recipe, which was adapted from Mark Bittman's no-knead bread recipe, which was a popularized version of Jim Lahey's no-knead bread recipe.
-I have modified it for taste and ease of preparation.</sub></sup>
+This recipe was adapted from Sam Sifton's no-knead bread recipe, which was adapted from Mark Bittman's no-knead bread recipe, which was a popularized version of Jim Lahey's no-knead bread recipe.
+I have modified it for taste and ease of preparation.

 ## A note on weights